zvada/technology/docs/policy/community-testing.md

 The release manager will periodically review the postings in the Google group and mark tickets `Ready to Release` when they meet the release requirements.

-Package are designated `major` or `minor` at the descretion of the release manager with input from the Software and Operation teams.
+Package are designated `major` or `minor` at the discretion of the release manager with input from the Software and Operation teams.